David H. Remes: Brought Guantanamo cases to Federal court under the Detainee Treatment Act

 The Military Commission Act of 2006 (MCA) closed down the pending habeas corpus cases.

 Attorneys for the captives have both initiated a challenge to the constitutionality of the MCA's stripping of the right to habeas corpus; and they have initiated appeals in the DC Federal Courts of appeal.

 The DTA's limited avenue of appeal only allows challenges as to whether the Combatant Status Review Tribunal correctly followed their rules.

 Remes was one of the first lawyers to initiate an appeal in the DC courts.

 Remes reacts to the Governments desire to "rewrite detainee evidence"

 On June 20, 2008, the Associated Press reported that the Government wanted to "rewrite detainee evidence".
 The impetus to rewrite the evidence is a reaction to the Supreme Court's June 12, 2008 ruling on Boumediene v.
 Bush.
 The Supreme Court had ruled that Guantanamo captives were entitled to challenge the basis for their detention through the US Justice System, because the Combatant Status Review Tribunals were not an adequate substitute for habeas corpus.
 According to the Associated Press:

 The Associated Press quoted Remes reaction to this development.

+The following month, on July 14, Remes put advocacy on display at a news conference by removing his pants to protest the "constant body searches" of Muslim prisoner held at Guantanamo.